ChimeHQ/WindowTreatment/README.md

 **WindowTitlebarAwareView**

-A simple container view that makes it much easier to correctly position content under the titlebar of a host NSWindow.
-This turns out to be a fair esoteric thing to do, but can be essential when your NSWindow has a transparent titlebar.
+A simple container view that makes it much easier to correctly position content under the titlebar of a host `NSWindow`.
+This turns out to be a fair esoteric thing to do, but can be essential when your `NSWindow` has a transparent titlebar.

 ```swift
 let titlebarAwareView = WindowTitlebarAwareView()